 One thing that may influence the smoothness of the reading time is the fact that although most chapters use a fully personal tone and make the book seem like “spending an afternoon chatting with some of psychology’s most prominent scholars” (Diane Halpern – Advance Praise Section), there are a few that maintain a rather technical formulation and resemble the scientific papers themselves than an account about them.
 Although I do understand the style difference between the writers – highly expected, especially with 100 contributors – I think those chapters could’ve been edited to fit the overall feel of the book.
 Interesting, but disrupting.
 I’d rather read the scientific papers.

 I am also not a fan of the book cover.
 I know, trivial criterion, but it seems too “pop” for my taste in scientifically relevant books.
 A bias of mine?
 Yes.
 I fancy it may be shared by others though, resulting in not that many people looking twice at the title or fully understand its significance, especially if they are not familiar with the names of the Editors, who appear on the front cover.
 I’ve read an electronic copy, so I cannot say how the actual paperback or hardcover versions present themselves to potential readers, but the first cover is what most online shoppers get to see first.
 I just hope there will be a different edition of the book with a different cover at some point.
-Sure, the title, subtitle and publisher provide more information that can lead people to checking out the content, but I am not sure how many will get to this step without a recommendation regarding the book.
+Sure, the title, subtitle, and publisher provide more information that can lead people to check out the content, but I am not sure how many will get to this step without a recommendation regarding the book.

 So here I am, recommending the book to you now.
-Read “Scientists Making A Difference” for I think it has the power to help you better understand the human nature and its expression in yourself and others.
+Read “Scientists Making A Difference” for I think it has the power to help you better understand human nature and its expression in yourself and others.
 I think it can also help you become a better scientist.

-“Scientists Making A Difference” provides Information, Guidance and Motivation, all rolled into 500 pages written by 100 eminent psychological scientists that helped found modern psychology, which is now our scientific home.
+“Scientists Making A Difference” provides Information, Guidance, and Motivation, all rolled into 500 pages written by 100 eminent psychological scientists that helped found modern psychology, which is now our scientific home.
 (Imagine “You Are Here” Sign on a psychology historical timeline.
 Thanks.)

 Watch the “Scientists Making a Difference” Book Trailer below.